Home Vancouver Monthly Calendar Vancouver Pride Festival

 The largest event of its kind in Western Canada, the Vancouver Pride Parade is arguably the highlight of the Vancouver Pride Festival.
 Taking place on the last Sunday of Pride Week, so on the Sunday of the BC Day Long Weekend, it’s one of the city’s most impressive parades all year, and definitely its most colourful.

 The in-person parade was cancelled in 2020 due to the coronavirus pandemic.
 A virtual parade, however, took place on August 2nd.
-The 2021 parade was on August 1st in a “decentralized format”.
-What this meant is that people who wanted to participate were encouraged to have their own mini parades and celebrations with a “bubble” of safe people.
+The 2021 parade was on August 1st in a “decentralized format.”
+What that meant is that people who wanted to participate were encouraged to have their own mini parades and celebrations with a “bubble” of safe people.

 The Pride Parade Route

-The live in-person Vancouver Pride Parade usually starts at 12 o’clock at the corner of Robson Street and Thurlow Street in downtown Vancouver.
-It proceeds west along Robson Street, then south down Denman Street and finally along Beach Avenue before finishing at Sunset Beach.
-In total, the entire route is just under 3 km in distance.
+The live in-person Vancouver Pride Parade usually starts at 12:00 pm at the corner of Robson Street and Thurlow Street in downtown Vancouver.
+However, the parade had a new route in 2023, and another new route in 2024.

 Click Pride Parade to learn more about the Sunday event.